Akamaozu/express-noticeboard/README.md

 });
 ```

-Send or watch notices from outside your routes.
+### Send or watch notices from outside your routes

 ```js
 express.post( '/user', function( req, res ){